task4233/note/src/README.md

 ---

 # Takashi Mima
-**Takashi Mima** is a backend and security engineer at Mercari, Inc.
+**Takashi Mima** is a software engineer at Mercari, Inc and engages Web Security as a hobby.

 ## Links